timruffles/values/README.md

 var today = MutableDateLibrary.today();
 var event = { at: today, text: "started using values" };

-// `addDays()` is implemented in a mutable fashion
-// changing the date in place and returning it var remindAt = event.at.addDays(1);
+// `addDays()` is implemented mutably, changing the date in place and returning it var remindAt = event.at.addDays(1);

-assert( today === MutableDateLibrary.today() );
-// fails! today has been changed in place, mutable values
+// fails! today has been changed assert( today === MutableDateLibrary.today() );
-// have screwed up our semantics
 ```

 This [really happens](http://arshaw.com/xdate/#Adding), and we've probably all made something that should be a value type mutable.
 The above is equally true for: intervals, ranges, dates and sets of any type.